zixuanffu/RankHospital/Notes/Paper/draft.md

 Section 4: Empirical Bayes

 The reason why we resort to fixed effect model is that we are interested in the estimated fixed effect however noisy they can be.
 The value added model on teachers has long been the example where empirical bayes is applied.
-Here, we adapted the method to hospital "value added" whether the value is efficiency.
+Here, we adapted the method to hospital "value added" where the value is efficiency.

 Put the framework here.